EarthLink Internet in Washington at a Glance

 EarthLink's Washington coverage is strongest in the Puget Sound metro (Seattle-Tacoma-Bellevue), leveraging CenturyLink and Ziply Fiber infrastructure.
 Spokane also has coverage, while fixed wireless extends to communities in the Tri-Cities and elsewhere.
 Because EarthLink operates as a reseller partnering with established infrastructure providers, coverage can change as new fiber deployments reach additional neighborhoods.

 The best way to confirm EarthLink availability at your specific Washington address is to check by ZIP code on our availability tool.
-Service availability, plan options, and exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
+Service availability, plan options.
+Exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
 Competitors in Washington include Xfinity, CenturyLink, Ziply Fiber, and Wave Broadband, so comparing options ensures you find the best fit for your needs and budget.

 EarthLink Washington FAQ